 Prof. Yunho Hwang Recognized as ASHRAE Fellow

-ATLANTA - On July 9, 2018 the American Society of Heating, Refrigeration and Air-Conditioning Engineers (ASHRAE) announced that UMD Research Professor Yunho Hwang will be recognized as an ASHRAE Fellow on January 12, 2019 at the Society's Winter Conference in Atlanta, Georgia.
+ATLANTA - On January 12, 2019 the American Society of Heating, Refrigeration and Air-Conditioning Engineers (ASHRAE) announced that UMD Research Professor Yunho Hwang was recognized as an ASHRAE Fellow during the Society's Winter Conference in Atlanta, Georgia.

 ASHRAE members who have attained distinction in the fields of heating, refrigeration, air conditioning, ventilation or the allied arts and sciences through invention, research, teaching, design, original work, or as an engineering executive on projects of unusual or important scope are honored with the rank of fellow.
 The individual must have made substantial contributions and have been a full grade member in good standing for at least ten years prior to the date of their election.